25. September 11 – December 1, 2006

 Plates from the Collection of The Temple Judea Museum

 A delightful exhibition of wondrous plates and trays…. ancient, historic, and contemporary plates with a Jewish “connection.”

-So it is that we SET OUR TABLE with an exhibition that showcased the fabulous assortment of plates that comprise an important part of the permanent collection of the Temple Judea Museum.
-This was the first time that some of these plates were ever exhibited.
-Hopefully, this selection broadened the understanding of how plates are integrated into the celebration of Jewish ritual; the commemoration of Jewish history; or the marking of life cycle events.
+So it is that we SET OUR TABLE with an exhibition that showcases the fabulous assortment of plates that comprises an important part of the permanent collection of the Temple Judea Museum.
+This is the first time that some of these plates have ever been exhibited.
+Hopefully, this selection will broaden the understanding of how plates are integrated into the celebration of Jewish ritual; the commemoration of Jewish history; or the marking of life cycle events.
 Surely, a religion that celebrates so much of its tradition around the family table must have a rich heritage of tableware!

 Passover Seder Plate